mikorozek/Libapp-Project-Pipr/README.md

 - **Classes:** Contains the Python class files used in the project, including classes for books, rentals, members, and the library itself.
 - **Misc_functions:** Contains modules responsible for specific functions, such as plotting statistics and handling time-related operations.
-- **UI:** Contains the code for the graphical user interface (GUI) implemented using PyQt and the designer tool.
+- **UI:** Contains the code for the graphical user interface (GUI) implemented using PySide2 and the designer tool.
 - **Tests:** Contains tests for classes and functions, focusing on non-GUI-related code.
 - **Jsonfiles:** Contains JSON files used to store library data.